cap-js/docs/guides/deployment/health-checks.md

 Although supported by the Cloud Foundry core, readiness checks are not yet supported by the Cloud Foundtry CLI as well as the Cloud MTA Build Tool (MBT).
 :::

-From `@sap/cds^7.8` onwards, the Node.js runtime provides an out-of-the-box endpoint for liveness and readiness checks at `/health`.
+The Node.js runtime provides an out-of-the-box endpoint for liveness and readiness checks at `/health`.
 Requests that reach this public endpoint are answered with the status code 200 and the body `{ status: 'UP' }`.

-Since CAP Java v3.2, the `cds add` facets `mta`, `cf-manifest`, `helm`, and `helm-unified-runtime` add the necessary dependencies and configuration for the publicly available probe endpoints `/actuator/health/liveness` and `/actuator/health/readiness`.
+For CAP Java, the `cds add` facets `mta`, `cf-manifest`, `helm`, and `helm-unified-runtime` add the necessary dependencies and configuration for the publicly available probe endpoints `/actuator/health/liveness` and `/actuator/health/readiness`.
 For more details on adding Spring Boot health checks to your CAP Java app, please see [Spring Boot Health Checks](../../java/operating-applications/observability#spring-health-checks).

 <!--